Transition into Year 7

 Those families who live outside of the Waterlees area will be contacted by Cambridgeshire County Council with regards to school transport.

-For those living within the Waterlees area, we will be sending letters regarding the bus service and information on how to apply for a bus pass.
+For those living within the Waterlees area, we will be sending letters or email regarding the bus service and information on how to apply for a bus pass.
 Unfortunately, we cannot guarantee that all students will receive a bus pass.

 More information: School transport